 Conclusions and recommendations

 1. The power of the hashtag.
-The hashtag should be chosen carefully because in many cases it will be the common thread and connection between the three networks.
-It will allow contestants to enter the contest with their texts, photos and videos and enable you to organize and classify the information in a way that is simple and useful.
+You should choose the hashtag carefully because in many cases it will be the common thread and connection between the three networks.
+It will allow contestants to enter the contest with their texts, photos, and videos and enable you to organize and classify the information in a way that is simple and useful.